-Generally, a wired home broadband connection is preferable over a 4G one.
+Generally, a wired home broadband connection is preferable to a 4G one.
 It's more reliable, it works out cheaper for heavy users, speeds are pretty good most of the time, and it's likely you'll get unlimited downloads too.
 For general internet use there's not much better, provided you can get decent speeds.

 It's only worth using 4G for your home broadband if you absolutely need internet right now for a period of less than a few months - and can stand an unreliable connection, of course.
 If you're a very light user and only use the 'net for a bit of browsing and email, you may well be fine with just 4G too… although it won't be quite as good for streaming video or playing games.